Asadali-zafar/Gym-Managment-webapp/README.md

 **Gym Management System Overview**
-The Gym Management System is designed to streamline and automate various aspects of gym operations.
-It aims to simplify the tasks of gym staff, trainers, and members, while also providing valuable data for tracking progress and achievements.
-The system maintains a comprehensive database that includes member goals, progress statistics, contact information, personal details, training programs, and equipment inventory.

-1) Target Users
-2) Gym Members
-3) Administrators/Owners
-4) Receptionists
-5) Trainers
-6) Key Features

 **User Management:** Admins can add or remove receptionists and trainers from the system.
 **Information Viewing:** Access to details of all users, including receptionists, trainers, and gym members.